 If the member's Team determines that personal restraint, drugs used as restraints or mechanical restraints are essential for safety because of challenging behaviors that create risk of physical injury or harm to the member or others, risk of involvement in civil or criminal processes, or places at serious risk the member's physical safety, environment, relationships, or community participation, a Functional Assessment must be completed and Protective Intervention Protocol(PIP) developed and overseen by the member's Team and an appropriately licensed professional or family trainer.
-The Functional Assessment must include sufficient justification for the use of the restraint and the PIP must include instructions to staff on positive, pro-active steps to prevent incidents from occurring, how to calm the member, staff, and others when the member's behavior is dangerous, who to call for assistance when necessary and ways to prevent the misuse of the restraint procedures.
+The Functional Assessment must include sufficient justification for the use of the restraint and the PIP must include instructions to staff on positive, pro-active steps to prevent incidents from occurring, how to calm the member during dangerous or disruptive episodes, how and when to take appropriate action to protect the member, staff, and others when the member's behavior is dangerous, who to call for assistance when necessary and ways to prevent the misuse of the restraint procedures.
 The Functional Assessment must also include fading criteria for the reduction and/or elimination of the restraint.